swimmingly/yodrew.github.io/_posts/2013-05-10-how-not-to-retreat.md

 A mini-retreat does not give enough time for the organism to adjust to being so re-energized, deal with underlying issues, or reset ones internal clock.
 Its like darkness turned into a drug.

 At first it seemed promising.
 I went in super depressed and came out feeling like superman.
-So energized, I would lose track of time more easily than usual, stay up all night, go to bed feeling like crap and wake up feeling like supercrap.
+With so much energy, I would lose track of time more easily than usual, stay up all night, go to bed feeling like crap and wake up feeling like supercrap.
 My poor sleeping habits were not neutralized in 16 hours, as in a regular retreat.
 They were accentuated.
 This excited my suicidal tendencies.
 I would not be surprised if people with good sleeping habits got thrown off them by this surge of energy.

 For me, the point of a retreat is that it requires virtually no effort, and at the end, some things are made right in a permanent way, or at least fade out slowly.
 To do a retreat in a way that requires extra discipline afterward is stupid.